MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The state flags for the specified list view item.

 ### Remarks
- An item's state is specified by the **state** member of the [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ An item's state is specified by the **state** member of the [LVITEM](http://msdn.microsoft.com/library/windows/desktop/bb774760) structure, as described in the Windows SDK.
 When you specify or change an item's state, the **stateMask** member specifies which state bits you want to change.

 ### Example
   See the example for [CListCtrl::GetTopIndex](#clistctrl__gettopindex).